bansd/lein-clojure-lambda-template/README.md

 (->cljmap java-Map)
 ```

-If String is passed as test event, use `String` instead of `java.util.Map`
+If String is passed as input event, use `String` instead of `java.util.Map`
 ```clojure
 :methods [^:static [handler [String] String]]
 ```